chamilo/docs/en/developer/theming_through_css/the_stylesheets_inclusion_mechanism.md

 *   head.tpl loads the _css_file_to_string_ array to show the CSS in the

-    **Illegal HTML tag removed :** tag

-If you want to configure a new stylesheet globally, or change the order in which they are loaded, and if you followed the previous flow, you&#039;ll now know that the best place to do so is int the Template::setCssFiles() method.
+If you want to configure a new stylesheet globally, or change the order in which they are loaded, and if you followed the previous flow, you'll now know that the best place to do so is int the Template::setCssFiles() method.

 This is the best method so far in Chamilo 1.10, but in 2.0 with the full capability of templates unleashed, you should be able to add directly the new CSS to your template.